orayanics/fil-pat/README.md

-# WebSocket Counter App
+# Picture Articulation Test App

-This is a [Next.js](https://nextjs.org) project with a real-time WebSocket counter that synchronizes across all connected clients.
+This is a [Next.js](https://nextjs.org) project with a real-time WebSocket implementation that synchronizes across all connected clients within assessment session.

-## Features

-- Real-time counter synchronization across multiple browser tabs/clients
-- Increment, decrement, and reset functionality
-- WebSocket connection status indicator
-- Clean, modern UI with Tailwind CSS

 ## Getting Started